SatAgro/metos-fieldclimate/README.md

 ## Testing

-Simple unit test has been added to check the proper installation and basic functionality of the library.
+Simple unit tests have been added to check the proper installation and basic functionality of the library.
 To run it just type:

     python Test.py